8-day Arnhem Land volunteer holiday: marine conservation in the Northern Territory

 - Participants under 16 are to be accompanied by an adult

 - This trip offers guaranteed departures subject to 5 people travelling

-Naturewise Eco Escapes contribute to wildlife conservation and offer you the opportunity to explore outstanding national parks and conservation reserves.
-Working with the Dhimurru Aboriginal Corporation and Conservation Volunteers participants will walk along beaches in Cape Arnhem region to collect, catalogue and dispose of marine debris.
-During the first half of the tour you will be walking the beaches daily to collect marine debris before spending the last few days cataloguing and recording data on the collected debris.
+Naturewise Eco Escapes contribute to priority on-ground conservation efforts.
+Working with the Dhimurru Aboriginal Corporation and Conservation Volunteers this voluntour supports the annual Wanuwuy marine debris clean up program.
+Alongside Dhimurru Aboriginal rangers we walk along Wanuwuy beach (Cape Arnhem region) to collect, catalogue and dispose of marine debris.
+During the first half of the trip you will be walking the beaches daily to collect marine debris before spending the last few days cataloguing and recording data on the collected debris.
 The data is sent to Tangaroa Blue to determine the source of pollution and guide strategies to aid pollution reduction.
-This tour is run in partnership with the Dhimurru Aboriginal Corporation, Tangaroa Blue, and Conservation Volunteers Australia.
+This tour is run in partnership with the Dhimurru Aboriginal Corporation and Conservation Volunteers Australia.

 Location and Transportation

 This eco tour is located at Cape Arnhem – Nhulunbuy (Gove).
 The Gove Peninsula is on the northern most tip of Arnhem Land.
 The Yolngu (Aboriginal people of Northeast Arnhem Land) are the traditional owners of these lands consisting of approximately 101,000ha.